Sleep Number (NASDAQ:SNBR) Updates FY 2022 Earnings Guidance

 Hedge Funds Weigh In On Sleep Number

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Royal Bank of Canada boosted its position in Sleep Number by 74.8% during the 1st quarter.
-Royal Bank of Canada now owns 1,369 shares of the company’s stock worth $69,000 after acquiring an additional 586 shares during the last quarter.
-Captrust Financial Advisors boosted its position in Sleep Number by 153.6% during the 1st quarter.
-Captrust Financial Advisors now owns 2,166 shares of the company’s stock worth $110,000 after acquiring an additional 1,312 shares during the last quarter.
-Hsbc Holdings PLC boosted its position in Sleep Number by 59.6% during the 1st quarter.
-Hsbc Holdings PLC now owns 5,294 shares of the company’s stock worth $268,000 after acquiring an additional 1,976 shares during the last quarter.
-Verition Fund Management LLC acquired a new position in Sleep Number during the 1st quarter worth approximately $353,000.
-Finally, PNC Financial Services Group Inc. boosted its position in Sleep Number by 24.1% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 8,758 shares of the company’s stock worth $444,000 after acquiring an additional 1,698 shares during the last quarter.
-98.87% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Royal Bank of Canada increased its position in shares of Sleep Number by 74.8% during the first quarter.
+Royal Bank of Canada now owns 1,369 shares of the company’s stock valued at $69,000 after buying an additional 586 shares during the period.
+Captrust Financial Advisors boosted its stake in Sleep Number by 153.6% during the first quarter.
+Captrust Financial Advisors now owns 2,166 shares of the company’s stock worth $110,000 after acquiring an additional 1,312 shares in the last quarter.
+Hsbc Holdings PLC boosted its stake in Sleep Number by 59.6% during the first quarter.
+Hsbc Holdings PLC now owns 5,294 shares of the company’s stock worth $268,000 after acquiring an additional 1,976 shares in the last quarter.
+Verition Fund Management LLC bought a new stake in Sleep Number during the first quarter worth about $353,000.
+Finally, PNC Financial Services Group Inc. boosted its stake in Sleep Number by 24.1% during the first quarter.
+PNC Financial Services Group Inc. now owns 8,758 shares of the company’s stock worth $444,000 after acquiring an additional 1,698 shares in the last quarter.
+Hedge funds and other institutional investors own 98.87% of the company’s stock.

 Sleep Number Corporation, together with its subsidiaries, offers sleep solutions and services in the United States.
 The company designs, manufactures, markets, retails, and services beds, pillows, sheets, and other bedding products under the Sleep Number name.
 It also provides adjustable bases under the FlextFit, and smart beds under the Sleep Number 360 brands.